On sampling diluted Spin-Glasses with unbounded interactions: Introduction

 \subsubsection{Related Work:}

-In this part, we give a high-level overview of the related work on the problem.
+In this part, we provide a high-level overview of the related work on the problem.
 For the economy of space, we focus on the results for ``diluted systems", i.e., with bounded (expected) degree.

 Related to our paper is the recent work of Anari, Koehler and Vuong in \cite{AnariSTOC24}, which studies the Viana-Bray spin-glass model on the random $d$-regular graph.
 They establish rapid mixing of Glauber dynamics for $0<\beta < \frac{0.295}{\sqrt{d-1}}$.
-This model differs from what we consider here because both the degrees of the vertices and the couplings at the edges are {\em bounded}.
-Note that in the Gaussian case, we typically have many edges whose couplings are unbounded.
+This model differs from what we consider here because both the degrees of the vertices and the edge couplings are {\em bounded}.

 The subsequent work of Liu, Mohanty, Rajaraman and Wu in \cite{KuiKuiSpinGlass2024} considers the Viana-Bray model on $\G(n,d/n)$.
-That is, random $\{\pm 1\}$ couplings, but the degrees of the graph can grow {\em unbounded}.
-Note that for typical instances of $\G(n,d/n)$, the vast majority of the vertices are of degree $\approx d$, while there are vertices of degree as huge as $\Theta(\frac{\log n}{\log\log n})$.
+That is, {\em bounded} couplings, i.e., random $\{\pm 1\}$, but the degrees of the graph can grow {\em unbounded}.
+Note that for typical instances of $\G(n,d/n)$, the maximum degree is as huge as $\Theta(\frac{\log n}{\log\log n})$.
 In \cite{KuiKuiSpinGlass2024}, they establish rapid mixing for Glauber dynamics for any $0<\beta < \frac{0.18}{\sqrt{d}}$.
 The bound they obtain for $\beta$ is smaller than that in \cite{AnariSTOC24}, which is for the random $d$-regular graph.
 On the positive side, the approach in \cite{KuiKuiSpinGlass2024} allows for unbounded degrees.